IBM/ibm_zosmf/docs/source/configuration.rst

     managed node using the z/OSMF Web APIs via the zOSMF user defined in inventory or optionally from the command line, thus requiring access to z/OS Management Facility (z/OSMF) as well as access to the additional resources you're trying to access.

-    From a security perspective, the collection will require TSO segment in the users profile.
+    From a security perspective, the collection will require a TSO segment in the users profile.
 It's recommended to have an OMVS segment as well.

     With the RACF **ADDGROUP** command you can: